‘Da Vinci Huis - IASL Award - South Africa’

 - The name of a contact person of the school where the candidate is employed.

 At the IASL conference the winner is supposed to give a short acceptance speech on his/her expectations and needs.
-After the conference the winner is supposed to write an report for an applicable national/international journal in the field.
+After the conference the winner is supposed to write an report for for the Foundation and disemminate her/his experiences to the professional field.

 Further information can be obtained from Mrs. Busi Dlamini.